nalyahh/nalyahh/README.md

   </a>
 </p>

-I'm an aspiring developer, theatre kid, and student at **Columbia University** studying Computer Science and Biomedical Engineering!
+I'm an aspiring developer, theatre kid, and student at **Columbia University** studying Computer Science!
 I love building fun, practical tools and learning how different technologies connect.

 Fun fact: When I'm not coding, I work in theatre as a stage manager and lighting/tech director!